-Welcome to Tom McMasters' blog about being Mayor & life in Huber Heights
+Welcome to Tom McMasters' blog about local politics & life in Huber Heights

 As important as I'd like to think this website can be, if you really want to keep up with City government regularly look at the agenda items found on the City's Meeting Information & Audio / Video page